OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 # Future research & ODL/WSL collaboration opportunities
 - Look for signs of readiness in local government to move toward more or better open data, such as open-government documentation on the website.
 Are there other probably target user groups for open data in the area?
 For example, academic institutions, tech-driven industry, journalists, schools, activists or others who use  research questions and would be interested in open data?
 - Talk to city and community leaders in DEMS2 and DEMS9 areas, to learn more about why partnerships with the library are working.
-Visit sites where the library leadership already has a close relationship with local government.
+Visit sites where the library leadership already has a close relationship with local government, ND6 & DEMS8.
 - Continue talking to public library systems in the state, and survey more county libraries.
 (Most in the sample ended up being municipal libraries -- are most library systems in this category, or are most in this category at a certain population size?)
 Use surveys when they make sense, but recognize that one may benefit most from rich, qualitative methods when trying to understand readiness.
 - Go to the next level on the WA counties/cities spreadsheet -- taking a closer look at the quality of publishing, getting more precise information about the categories and volume of data published, filling in more localities, surveying at least health departments.
-- Help the state library gain a few Tim Berners-Lee stars in its own publishing -- one big rectangle, a little friendly invitation text on the page, DOI and links.
+- Help the state library gain a few Tim Berners-Lee stars in its own publishing -- one big rectangle, a little friendly invitation text on the page, DOI and links to other data.
-- Pull together a Research Guide page for public libraries, providing toolkits, starting points for publishing open data, working with local government and connecting patrons to open data (through one-on-one, instruction, e-curriculum, collections/lib guides)
+- Pull together a Research Guide page for public libraries, providing toolkits, starting points for publishing open data, working with local government and connecting patrons to open data (through one-on-one, instruction, e-curriculum, collections/lib guides).
+Connect libraries to available training through the State Library (Tami).
 - Encourage libraries to create collections/guides to local open data (me)
-- Work with Elizabeth I. on embedded e-curriculum
+- Work with Elizabeth I. on embedded e-curriculum.
 - Connect open data to State Library services, such as youth services, tribal libraries, Worksource.
+Nono has expertise in ArcGIS Storymaps.
+- Help develop e-curriculum on open data.
+-